ovsky/ghost-open-toolbox/README.md

-## Ghost Toolbox Open
+## Modified Ghost Toolbox
+*to work on every windows version*
 ```
-Open sourced Ghost Toolbox for every Windows.
+Modified Ghost Toolbox for every Windows.
-Made by ovvsky and supported by BATLEZ works.
+Made by GHOST Himself
 ```
 Instruction: